candlepin/candlepin.github.io/docs/subscription-manager/dbus_objects.md

 * `RemoveAllEntitlements(dictionary(string, variant), string)`: Returns JSON string containing response of trying to remove all entitlements (subscriptions) from the system.
 The first dictionary argument stores the proxy configuration; the string argument is the locale.
 * `RemoveEntitlementsByPoolIds(array(string), dictionary(string, variant), string)`: Returns a JSON string representing a list of serial numbers after trying to remove entitlements (subscriptions) by pool ids.
 The first array argument is the list of pool ids; the second argument is a dictionary containing the proxy configuration; the third argument is a string representing locale.
 * `RemoveEntitlementsBySerials(array(string), dictionary(string, variant), string)`: Returns a JSON string representing a list of serial numbers corresponding to entitlements successfully removed after trying to remove entitlements (subscriptions) by serials.
 The first array argument is the list of serial numbers of subscriptions

+## Signals

+* `EntitlementChanged()`: This signal is broadcasted, when some entitlement certificated is created/changed/deleted.

 ### Examples